Vector Search Algorithms from scratch

 IVF vs Flat latency scaling

 At 100k vectors, IVF is 15x faster.
 The gap widens with scale: the time taken for flat index grows linearly while IVF only scans a fixed fraction of the data.
-But speed alone doesn’t matter if you’re returning the wrong results.
-Using different values nprobe on the 100k index reveals the trade-off:
+But speed alone does not matter if you are returning the wrong results.
+Sweeping nprobe on the 100k index reveals the trade-off:

 nprobe= 1 ( 0.3%) | Recall=0.588 | 2.37 ms